TianyuanCai/ml-notes/ml-notes/ml.md

 Rating of movie v by user u: Users watch movies and rate them, but each user only watches a subset of movies.

 - Matrix - Rating of movie v by user u.
-  - $\text{Rating}(\text{user}, \text{rating})$ known for black cells
+  - $textRating(textuser, textrating)$ known for black cells
-    - $\text{Rating}(\text{user}, \text{rating})$ unknown for white cells
+	- $textRating(textuser, textrating)$ unknown for white cells
 	- Factors
-    - Describe user u with topics $L_u = [2.5, 0, 0.8, ...]$
+	- Describe user u with topics $L\_u = [2.5, 0, 0.8, ...]$
 	  - How much does she like action, romance, drama, …
-    - Describe movie v with topics $R_v = [0.3, 0.01, 1.5, ...]$
+	- Describe movie v with topics $R\_v = [0.3, 0.01, 1.5, ...]$
 	  - How much is it action, romance, drama, …
-    - See how much these two vectors agree by $
+	- See how much these two vectors agree by $ textRating(u, v) = L\_u
-        \text{Rating}(u, v) = L_u
-        \times R_v$ for a movie.
+		times R\_v$ for a movie.
 Rating will be higher for a movie that better aligns with the users’ ratings for topics.
 	- If we know all users’ preferences and movie labels, combining the user preference matrix and movie matrix gives us the rating of movies by users.
 	  - However, we don’t have complete info on the L and R matrices.
-We estimate vectors $L_u$ and $R_v$ so that we can eventually estimate $text{rating}$.
+We estimate vectors $L\_u$ and $R\_v$ so that we can eventually estimate $textrating$.
 Our goal is to fill in the white blocks of the rating matrix.
 	  - Once we have a matrix with estimated user ratings by movies, we can identify the movies with the highest ratings by users.
 - Featured matrix factorization
   - Feature-based classification approach:
 	- handle cases where we might have very limited user data.
 	- Time of day, what I just saw, user info, past purchases,...
   - Matrix factorization approach: capture relationships between users and items and in particular learn features of those users and those items.
 	- capture groups of users who behave similarly - Women from Seattle who teach and have a baby
   - Result
 	- Combine by weighing each model to mitigate the cold-start problem.
 	- Ratings for a new user from features only.
 As more user information is discovered, matrix factorization topics become more relevant so gradually assign it with more weights.
 - Performance Metrics
   - Problem with simple classification accuracy - a fraction of items correctly classified.
 	- Might predict all as “not like” for better accuracy, but we are not interested in what a person does not like.
 	- Limited attention span (imbalanced class problem) - recommending some items that users might not like cost more than recommending no items that users might like.
-  - Precision \& Recall
+  - Precision & Recall
 	- Precision-recall curve
 	  - Best algorithm
 	  - For a given precision, want recall as large as possible (or vice versa)
 	  - One metric: largest area under the curve (AUC)
 	  - Another: set desired recall and maximize precision (Precision at K)

 #### Collaborative filtering - leverages the behavior of users